krishnam-eng/howdoi-loadtest/locust/README.md

   - Automation: Easy to use for CI/CD testing
   - No need for clunky UIs or bloated XML: Once I was trying to manage the Jmeter test plan in XML, I wouldn't say it was pretty.

-In general, being Scriptable makes the tool infinitely expandable and very developer-friendly.
+In general, being Scriptable makes the tool 'infinitely expandable and very developer-friendly' -- that's what locust is.
+Let's see what else locust brings to the table.

 ### Why Locust?
 Locust is an open-source load testing tool.
 It is a lightweight tool for load-testing web sites and checking the number of concurrent users any system can handle.